Recently we sat down with the very busy, very in-demand Dr. Ron Nusbaum to learn more about him and Back Clinics of Canada.

 What drew you to develop an advanced Laser Therapy/Spinal decompression practice?

-As a health provider, I’d always been frustrated not being able to help a certain segment of my patient population.
+As a health provider for more than 26 years, I’d always been frustrated not being able to help a certain segment of my patient population.
 These were patients who had severely damaged discs that traditional forms of healthcare couldn’t fix.
 I would see patients who had been suffering in silence because they thought had no options, or they would have to go for surgery.
 The success of surgery is low.
 It’s risky and has a number of side effects.

 I can now offer real hope to these patients.
 With our high success rate for qualified patients, I can help most of them to a better quality of life than they ever dreamed possible.
 And their lives turn around as a result of it.